 - When you are trying to update your system or the Office itself, the activation process fails as it lacks some of the privileges and permissions.

-- You are probably logged in as a standard user, rather than as administrator which restrict the permissions.
+- You are probably logged in as a standard user, rather than as an administrator which restricts the permissions.

-- You end up making some inappropriate setting within the local group policy management utility.
+- You end up making some inappropriate settings within the local group policy management utility.

 - The firewall settings of your system might be blocking some of the Microsoft Office installation features.

-If you have diagnosed the possible cause of the problem, you can easily resolve.
+If you have diagnosed the possible cause of the problem, you can easily resolve it.
 Even though you are not sure what exactly is causing the error 0x80070005, try the below-mentioned steps in proper order and get rid of that irritating error message.

 - Switch User Account To Administrator Account:

-As an Administrator, you have the rights to make changes, manage software and hardware, and configure the settings that can affect the other uses of the system as well.
+As an Administrator, you have the right to make changes, manage software and hardware, and configure the settings that can affect the other uses of the system as well.

 - You can simply restart your PC and once prompted, select the Admin account and log in with the credentials (if any).

-- Alternatively, you can switch between user simply by logging off.
+- Alternatively, you can switch between users simply by logging off.
 Press Windows + L and jump to the Lock screen.